VyDang94/QLCL/‎app-jci-assessment/README.md

 # JCI Assessment Tool

-**English**

-JCI Assessment Tool is a browser‑based workspace to structure, track, and review hospital compliance with JCI standards.
+**JCI Assessment Tool** is a browser‑based workspace to structure, track, and review hospital compliance with JCI standards.
 It helps the Quality Management Department organize standards, document internal assessments, link evidence, and monitor corrective and improvement actions across departments.

 | Item | Description |